clith

 Declarations

 The macro clith:with accepts declarations.
 These declarations are moved to the correct place at expansion time.
-For example, consider again the example with the points, but this time, we want to ignore two arguments:
+For example, imagine we want to open two windows, but the variables can be ignored:

 Let's see the expanded code: